RA POSITION DESCRIPTION

 Living Center or Apartment Director in conjunction with Graduate Assistant(s).

 The Resident Assistant (RA) is responsible for the development of community in an assigned area of our campus residential community.
 We ask the RA to foster student leadership through connections with community based and university student organizations.
 Further, the RA provides co-curricular programming efforts that foster social and academic development.
-We seek to enhance students’ abilities and skills in the following areas: Diversity, Critical Thinking, Communication, Relationships, Membership, Leadership, and Sustainability.
+We seek to enhance students’ abilities and skills in the following areas: Academics & Education, Critical/Creative Thinking, Communication, Teamwork & Collaboration, Personal & Social Responsibility, Citizenship, as well as Intercultural Knowledge & Competence.
 The RA will create programs or partner with university/surrounding community efforts to facilitate student engagement in these areas.

 The Office of Housing and Residence Life is dedicated to creating strong partnerships with other offices on campus.
 To that end, it will be essential for the RA to gain a strong understanding of all of the campus resources available to students at GVSU and make referrals as appropriate.
 Many of our campus partners seek to create programs in our communities, and the RA will aide with the coordination of these events.

-To make sure staff are prepared for these duties, the RA will participate in training that begins about two and a half weeks before classes begin in August, four or five days before classes begin in January, throughout the semester as part of an on-going training series, and weekly with your fellow staff members.
+To make sure staff are prepared for these duties, the RAs are required to participate in training that begins about two and a half weeks before classes begin in August; a week before classes begin in January; throughout the semester as part of an on-going training series; and weekly with your fellow staff members.
 Active engagement and participation in these sessions will help to ensure the RA is prepared to be an asset to their assigned community.